kubevirt/user-guide/docs/virtual_machines/startup_scripts.md

 Secret containing cloud-init userdata.

-Below is an example of how to create a Kubernetes Secret containing a startup script and reference that Secret in the VM’s spec.
+Below is an example of how to create a Kubernetes Secret containing a startup script and reference that Secret in the VM's spec.

     # Create a simple startup script